 People in suburban settings increasingly show concern for the environment, and try to “Go Green“.
 This translates to the creation of composting programs at restaurants, businesses, and schools.

 In addition, many local towns have recycling programs where, leaves, grass, and other lawn and garden waste can be recycled.
-Often the finished compost is made available to residents at no cost.
+Often the finished material is made available to residents at no cost.
 Some municipalities will even deliver truckloads of compost, and even wood chips, to residential homes.
 If your local town does not have a recycling program, get active and urge them to begin one.

 Truly, anyone can participate in composting.

-If you are an apartment dweller, Look for places where you can take your kitchen scraps for recycling.
+If you are an apartment dweller, look for places where you can take your kitchen scraps for recycling.
 There are many city gardening groups, that will take your compostable materials.

 You can also get active in encouraging businesses, restaurants, and schools to begin recycling programs.
 This can become a great place to take your compostable waste.